cnasio/split/README.md

 - Context user implemented so it's available in entire app.
 - Design changes overall, darker theme, button and other UI design added.

+v.20.10.21:

+- Hiding elements when not logged in
+- Added friends button functionality
+- Added hamburger functionality (showing and hiding left bar)
+- Added sign in button
+- Reworked overall CSS, all views now share #view in global.css
+- many bug fixes with CSS